Florida (State) Law and Human Subjects Research

-Except for emancipated minors, FSU's IRB will not approve the enrollment in research of persons under the age of 18 without parental permission unless the investigator can demonstrate that enrollment is permissible under and consistent with Florida law and meets the requirements set forth in 45 CFR 46, Subpart D and 21 CFR 50 Subpart D.
+Except for emancipated minors, FSU's IRB will not approve the enrollment in research of persons under the age of 18 without parental permission, unless the investigator can demonstrate that enrollment is permissible consistent with Florida law and meets the requirements set forth in 45 CFR 46, Subpart D, and 21 CFR 50, Subpart D.

 HIV Testing – State law (Section 381.004) governs informed consent requirements for HIV testing and disclosure of HIV testing and results to third parties.